-RHONJ’s Melissa Gorga Credits Weightlifting Workouts For Fit Bikini Body
+‘RHONJ’s’ Melissa Gorga Credits Weightlifting Workouts For Fit Bikini Body

 “It’s not a punishment to go to the gym, it’s a gift,” she said.
 “It’s an investment in yourself!”

-Melissa typically prefers lifting weights over cardio exercise, saying weight-training has given her a shapely but firm bikini body.
-The 5-foot-4 Gorga, who weighs about 115 pounds, also does lots of lower-body exercises such as lunges and squats to tone her thighs and glutes.
+Melissa typically prefers lifting weights over cardio exercise, saying weight-training has given her a shapely, but firm bikini body.
+The 5-foot-4 Gorga, who weighs about 115 pounds, also does lots of lower-body exercises, such as lunges and squats to tone her thighs and glutes.

-Melissa doesn’t deprive herself or follow starvation diets, saying she eats healthy fare most of the time but still enjoys her favorite desserts and snacks.
+Melissa doesn’t deprive herself or follow starvation diets, saying she eats healthy fare most of the time, but still enjoys her favorite desserts and snacks.

 “I don’t believe in dieting, but I do believe in small portions throughout the day and eating every few hours,” Gorga told Bravo.
 “What some people don’t know is that I never sit.
 I am not one to sit and watch TV.
 I am constantly running around.”